My Ex Wont Mediate

 Citizens advice and Solicitors will suggest you try mediation first.

-If your ex dont want to mediate then it owuld enable you to apply to the court demonstrating you have tried mediation.
+If your ex dont want to mediate then it would enable you to apply to the court demonstrating you have tried mediation.

 This looks good on your part…bad on your ex partners